atlassubbed/atlas-git-identity/README.md

 ## caveats

 At first, this package automatically ran `git config --global user.useConfigOnly true` to remove that step as well, however it's a bad idea because it may not be desired on some machines.
-Furthermore, the step only needs to be run once, so it's not a problem.
+Furthermore, the step only needs to be run once and is entirely optional, so it's not a problem.
 Please run this command separately if you would like to force a local identity on your git projects.